ThienNguyen3001/scikit-clarans/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**CLARANS** acts as a bridge between the high quality of **PAM (k-medoids)** and the speed required for large datasets.
+**CLARANS** acts as a bridge between the high quality of **PAM (Partition Around Medoids)** and the speed required for large datasets.
 By using randomized search instead of exhaustive search, it finds high-quality medoids efficiently without exploring the entire graph of solutions.

 ---